jiataoxiang/shareex/README.md

    * password: "admin"
 2. After log in, you will  be able to see a profile icon in the rightmost side of navigation bar.
 3. Click on the profile icon, you will be directed to admin profile page.
 4. You will see the basic admin info at the left side, and there are two input boxes.
 You can delete users and posts based on the user id and post id.
+If you enter invalid user id or post id, "This user /post id is not exists" will be showed under the boxes.
+   * Valid user id: "0823170644", "0823170645"
+   * Valid post id: "19ibDhy5ft", "nIt38vzpz3"
-5. You will see a slideshow panel that contain 4 slides (number visited, number hit, number posts, number users).
+5. You will see 4 panels at right (number visited, number hit, number posts, number users).
 6. After you delete a user, it will automatically delete the posts that user have and delete the attachments and comments for each post.
-Also, the number of user, which showed in the sideshow panel, will be decreased by 1, and the number of posts (also in sideshow panel) will be decrease by the number of posts that the user owns.
+Also, the number of user, which showed in one of the right panels, will be decreased by 1, and the number of posts will be decrease by the number of posts that the user owns.
 7. After you delete a post, it will delete the attachments and comments for that single post, and the number of post will be decrease by 1.
 8. You can log out by clicking the `Logout` button beside user profile icon.
+9. You can go to home page by clicking the left most icon `shareEx`

 ## User Instruction